 20. Copy the Lord’s Prayer from Matthew 6:9-13.
 Then rewrite the prayer using your own words.

 I think we’ve all said before “I’m not sure what to write.”
 No matter for what reason.
 My hope is that you’ll enjoy this list of prayer journal prompts and find yourself with plenty of ideas to write out your prayers to God.
+There is no “wrong way” to present your requests before God as long as your heart is in alignment with His.
+Use these prompts as strengthening tools for spiritual growth.

 Which idea resonates the most with you?
 Or do you have a prayer journal prompt you’d like to share?